 This fabulous no churn coffee ice cream is so creamy and full of rich coffee flavour, you won't believe you don't need a ice cream churner to make it!

 With its sweetened condensed milk and rich coffee flavour its reminiscent of Vietnamese iced coffee cà phê sữa đá.
 Unlike Vietnamese iced coffee this no churn coffee ice cream is made with cold brew coffee, giving it a richer, less bitter coffee flavour and includes a secret ingredient to keep it scoopable straight from the freezer.
 No leaving it out on the bench to soften up needed!
+You can also make this coffee ice cream without a machine.

 After my review of Peter's new Affogato Drumstick I decided it was time to give a coffee ice cream recipe.
 Coffee is one of my great love in life, second only to ice cream, and you know, my kids and all :D.